wp-plugins/abase/readme.txt

 == Changelog ==

+= 2.5 =

+Added disable wptexturization making using &lt; or &gt; in attribute specifications easier.
+Database names now default to the user name prefix when only one database setting is displayed.
+Spaces around commas in attributes now allowed.
+PHP files are no longer uploadable.

 = 2.4 =

 Added html_entity_decode() to all database related attributes that could contain &lt; or &gt; for less-than or greater-than.
 Use <code>&amp;lt;</code> for &lt; and <code>&amp;gt;</code> for &gt;. notable="0" forces a column title when the table output is only one row and one column.